Abbondanzo/Svg2VectorAndroid/README.md

 - Upgraded Android Studio tools to 31.5.0.
 This requires Java 11+
 - Upgraded Gradle to 8.8
-- Adds support for optionally providing an output directory via CLI
+- Added support for optionally providing an output directory via CLI
+- Added support for creating the output directory if it does not already exist

 ### `1.0.1` (2018-12-26)